Brightify/Cuckoo/README.md

 # Path to folder with .xcodeproj, omit this if it's at the same level as Cuckoofile.
 path = "Generator"
 target = "Cuckoonator"

+# You can define as many modules as you need, each with different sources/options/output.
+[modules.AnotherProject]
+# ...
 ```

 ### 3. Usage